aabbtree77/twinpeekz/README.md

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap allocations.
 They also overlap with some other purposes: A mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.
-Pointers are also in the type specifiers, the Go slice semantics, they also decay and make stack entities escape to the heap.
+Pointers are also in the type specifiers, the Go slice semantics, they also decay, make stack entities escape to the heap, create bugs with shallow vs deep copying...

 The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
 No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
 Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful.
 I relied on go-vim and :GoDef with printf, and RenderDoc.